blessibles/blessibles-cursor/PROJECT_PLAN.md

   - Download management and digital delivery improvements
   - Progressive Web App (PWA) features
   - Scripture-based product recommendations
+  - Comprehensive test coverage for product detail page with proper context providers and mocks
 - **Launch Date Achieved:** (To be filled)
 - **Mission Accomplished:** (To be filled)